May 18, 1652 - Rhode Island passed the first law in English-speaking North America making slavery illegal.

-May 18, 1971 – Professional baseball pitcher and Monroe Academy graduate B.J.
+May 18, 1971 – Professional baseball pitcher and Monroe Academy graduate Billy Lyle “B.J.”
 Wallace was born in Mobile, Ala.
-He played college baseball at Mississippi State and pitched for the U.S. national team in the 1992 Summer Olympics.
+He played college baseball at Mississippi State and pitched for the U.S. national team in the 1992 Summer Olympics, where he set an Olympic record for strikeouts in one game (14 against the Italian national team).
 He was selected in the first round of the 1992 Major League Baseball Draft by the Montreal Expos.

 May 18, 1974 – Monroe County High School, led by Coach Ronnie Dees, won the Class 3A state baseball title with a 5-0 win over Sheffield.
 MCHS opened the best-of-three series on May 17 with a 3-2 win over Sheffield.
 On May 18, MCHS lost its only game of the season, falling to Sheffield, 4-0, before winning the tie-breaker.